 Does your boss take credit for your great job?
 Alas, it happens to the best professionals in all types of companies and business settings.
-Learn how to take it back where it belongs instead of getting defensive or just letting it pass.
+Learn how to take it back where it belongs instead of getting defensive or just feeling helpless.

 Seeing your boss steal the credit for the work you’ve done and present it as her own ideas or results hurts because it’s dishonest and unfair.
-But if it ever happened to you, first accept my sincere congratulations: you are a top performer excelling at your job!
+But before we talk about remedies, first let me welcome you to the club and offer my sincere congratulations: you must be a top performer excelling at your work!
 I am being serious: no one wants to steal mediocre results, so if your boss takes credit for your work, she considers your accomplishments an asset that would potentially help her prove her proficiency and expedite her career.

-Having seen the best talent thus robbed (and being there myself), I also saw them feeling lost and confused about what they should do to repair the damage in such tricky situations.
-On the one hand, getting defensive or directly calling the supervisor out may come off as confrontational and result in a direct conflict with the boss who has more authority than the employee.
-Guess who loses?
+Having seen the best talent thus robbed (and having experienced it myself), I also saw them feeling lost and confused about what they should do to repair the damage in such tricky situations.
+On the one hand, getting defensive or directly calling your supervisor out may come off as confrontational and lead to a direct conflict with the boss who has more authority than you, the employee.
+Guess who will lose?
 Exactly.
 On the other hand, letting it pass will create a bad precedent and encourage such behavior.
 Neither approach will work to the employee’s benefit in the long run.
 So, what do we do instead?

 Career reality check: DO NOT complain about it

-As a Career Realist, I warn you against complaining about it to your coworkers or senior manager unless you are ready to start a full-swing war against your boss.
+As a Career Realist, I warn you against complaining about it to your coworkers or seniors unless you are ready to start a full-scale war against your boss.
 First of all, it will be hard to prove.
 Second, you may come off as petty and confrontational.
-Third, your manager may have built excellent relationships with her superiors and would have their full support that you might not have.
+Third, your manager may have built excellent relationships with her superiors and therefore have their full support that you don’t have.
 While complaining about and reporting your boss can be a legit choice in some cases, setting yourself on that path will almost immediately end your career under her supervision.
 Managers can find subtle ways to retaliate against their employees, like bypassing you on an important project or lowering your grades in performance reviews.
 Is it worth it?
 If yes, then proceed, cautiously.
 If not, better use other means to restore justice.

 How to prevent it: discuss, discuss, discuss

-If your company’s culture allows direct contact with senior managers, find a reason to talk to or email to at least one of your boss’ seniors and ask for their opinions or preferences about the job you are doing.
+If your company’s culture allows direct contact with senior managers, find a good reason to talk to or email at least one of your boss’s seniors and ask for their opinions or preferences related to the project you are working on.
 Sending that email, absolutely cc your boss on it.
-Then casually let her know that you wanted to make sure you are on the same page with the higher-ups or other departments and want to gather their feedback before you move on.
+Then casually let her know that you wanted to make sure you are on the same page with the higher-ups or other departments and want to get their insights before you move on.

 How to interfere in real-time: offer advice and provide detail